 Youth Employment Waiver Process

-Effective July 1, 2023, Senate File 542 lists work activities for 16- and 17-year-olds that are prohibited under Iowa law, with some exceptions under certain circumstances.
+Effective July 1, 2023, Senate File 542 lists work activities for 16- and 17-year-olds that are prohibited under Iowa law (with some exceptions under certain circumstances).

 If you have any questions regarding the process below or would like to discuss your program with the state, please contact youthemploymentwaiver@iwd.iowa.gov.

-The following is a list of waiver eligible hazardous activities that may be performed by the 16- and 17-year-old(s) under Iowa's new legislation.
+The following is a list of waiver eligible hazardous activities that may be performed by 16- and 17-year-old(s) under Iowa's new legislation.

 Operation of power-driven woodworking machines.